iaretechnician/barebones-masterserver-wiki/Home.md

 ###
-:warning: If you're using V1.xx version of the framework -  [**V1.03 documentation**](https://github.com/alvyxaz/barebones-master-v1/wiki)
+:warning: This wiki is for V2.x of the framework.
+If you're using V1.xx -  [**V1.03 documentation**](https://github.com/alvyxaz/barebones-master-v1/wiki)

 ## News